azharris1964/azharris1964/README.md

 Welcome to my GitHub Portfolio for Applied Computer Science

-Within this repository you will find the source code for projects I have completed in the following courses:
+Within this repository you will find the source code for the website describing the projects I have completed in the following courses:

 <ul>
   <li>CSMA 101 Introduction to Programming</li>